orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 all the forward references
   which will have to be resolved.
 So a loading of a particular file might
   also send diagnostics of other effected files.

+Only reload a single file and all the dependencies it touches, resolutions; then reparse those too.

 ---